JAlcocerT/JAlcocerT/content/blog/dev-web-hugo.md

 date: 2024-09-06
 draft: false
 tags: ["Dev","Website","Shortcodes"]
-summary: 'How to get started with HUGO as SSG and create Webs.
+summary: 'How to get started with HUGO 101 as SSG and create Webs.
 GO & HUGO Setup with ChartJS.'
 url: 'using-hugo-as-website'
 ---

+**Intro**

 To use HUGO, you just need **2 things**: